ZATSUYOSEN!

 30 March 1942:

 Unloads 292-tons of building material, assorted supplies and other weapons.
-Loads 2-tons of private owned goods .
+Loads 2-tons of private owned goods.
 Later the same day, loads 250-tons of charcoal fuel and takes aboard 150 postal parcels.
 Embarks 7 troops.

 31 March 1942:

-Departs Singapore Naval Base.
+At 0800 departs Singapore Naval Base.

 E April 1942: